sdsc-hpc-training-org/basic_skills/connecting-to-hpc-systems/connect-to-comet.md

 <hr>

-## InstallLocate Secure Shell (SSH) App <a name="ssh"></a>
+## Install/Locate Secure Shell (SSH) App <a name="ssh"></a>

 For connecting to SDSC systems, we recommend using [Secure Shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell).
+SSH provides a secure and ecnrypted channel over an unsecured network by using a client–server architecture, connecting an SSH client application with an SSH server.
+SSH typically comes pre-installed on most terminal emulators.

-*NOTE:* Using Null passphrase SSH public keys is *not* recommended for SDSC HPC systems; to automate your connections use the SSH-Agent command.
 For more information, see the [SDSC Security Repo](https://github.com/sdsc-hpc-training-org/hpc-security)

 [Back to Top](#top)
 <hr>